 For detailed information, other images and documents, please select individual articles from the following table.

-Wing-type drilling screw, countersunk milling head with AW drive pias®
+Wing-tip drilling screw, countersunk milling head with pias AW drive®

 The self-drilling screw with up to 50% time savings when fastening wood to metal sub-structures